 Bracing for scoliosis

 If your child's spinal curve is greater than 20 degrees, your physician might suggest a custom-made brace.
+This is most typically prescribed for patients with curvatures greater than 25-30 degrees with significant skeletal growth remaining.
 A health care professional called an orthotist makes the brace, working closely with your physician to ensure correct fit and comfort.
-The brace does not correct an existing curve but can prevent it from getting worse while your child is growing.
+The goal of bracing is not to correct the curvature but is used to prevent a spinal curvature from worsening as the patient grows.

 To be effective, the child must typically wear the brace for a minimum of 18 hours a day.
 Not everyone is a good candidate for a brace – it depends on the type of scoliosis and extent of your child's spinal curve.
 Your physician will explain the best option for your child.